Pumahuanca extended ride:

 To avoid the mule caravans servicing the Lares Trek, we start this ride early - 8:30 am.
 If you are coming from Cusco, pick up is at 7:00am.
 If you are staying in the Sacred Valley pick-up will be at 8:00am.

 14.5 km / 9 m (round trip along the same route)

 Approximately 8 hours including lunch (does not include time in transit to/from your hotel)

 (all times are approximations, depending on road and traffic conditions)

 Cusco – Salineras Ranch 1 hour and 15 minutes

 Ollantaytambo – Salineras Ranch: 25 minutes

 Racaqniyoc: 3750 m.a.s.l. / 12,304 feet.

-Price per person: With gourmet lunch at Salineras Ranch US $193
+With a gourmet lunch at Salineras Ranch $193

 Round-trip private transportation from the place you specify to any place within Cusco or the Sacred Valley